LEC: Linear Expectation Constraints for Selection-Conditioned Risk Control in Selective Prediction and Routing Systems: Abstract

 \section{Abstract}

-Large language models (LLMs) often generate unreliable answers, while heuristic uncertainty methods fail to fully distinguish correct from incorrect predictions, causing users to accept erroneous answers without statistical guarantees.
-We address this issue through the lens of false discovery rate (FDR) control, ensuring that among all accepted predictions, the proportion of errors does not exceed a target risk level.
-To achieve this in a principled way, we propose \textbf{LEC}, which reinterprets \emph{selective prediction} as a constrained decision problem by enforcing a \textbf{L}inear \textbf{E}xpectation \textbf{C}onstraint over selection and error indicators.
-Then, we establish a finite-sample sufficient condition, which relies only on a held-out set of exchangeable calibration samples, to compute an FDR-constrained, coverage-maximizing threshold.
-Furthermore, we extend LEC to a two-model routing mechanism: given a prompt, if the current model's uncertainty exceeds its calibrated threshold, we delegate it to a stronger model, while maintaining a unified FDR guarantee.
-Evaluations on closed-ended and open-ended question-answering (QA) datasets show that LEC achieves tighter FDR control and substantially improves sample retention over prior methods.
-Moreover, the two-model routing mechanism achieves lower risk levels while accepting more correct samples than each individual model.
+Foundation models often generate unreliable answers, while heuristic uncertainty estimators fail to fully distinguish correct from incorrect outputs, causing users to accept erroneous answers without any statistical guarantee.
+We address this problem through selection-conditioned risk control, aiming to ensure that an accepted prediction has an error probability no larger than a user-specified risk level.
+To this end, we propose \texttt{LEC}, a principled framework that reframes selective prediction as a decision problem governed by a \emph{linear expectation constraint} over selection and error indicators.
+This formulation directly controls the ratio between the expected number of accepted errors and the expected number of accepted predictions, which corresponds to the marginal error probability conditioned on selection.
+Under exchangeability, we derive a \emph{finite-sample sufficient condition} that relies only on a held-out calibration set, enabling the computation of a risk-constrained, retention-maximizing threshold.
+Furthermore, we extend \texttt{LEC} to two-model routing systems: if the primary model's uncertainty exceeds its calibrated threshold, the input is delegated to a subsequent model, while maintaining system-level selection-conditioned error control.
+Experiments on both closed-ended and open-ended question answering (QA) and vision question answering (VQA) demonstrate that \texttt{LEC} maintains the prescribed risk level in accepted predictions and substantially improves sample retention compared to baselines.